What is intent engineering?

-Traditional product workflows rely on tickets, PRDs, and verbal handoffs — formats that assume a human will fill in the gaps.
+Traditional product workflows rely on tickets, PRDs, and verbal handoffs, formats that assume a human will fill in the gaps.
 AI coding agents cannot fill those gaps.
-They need specifications that state exactly what should happen, what success looks like, and where the boundaries are.
+They need a specification that states exactly what should happen, what success looks like, where the boundaries are, and how to prove it worked.

-Intent Engineering closes this gap.
-Instead of writing a Jira ticket that says "improve checkout speed," an intent-engineered spec defines the user friction, the measurable outcome, the constraints, and the verification criteria — all in a format an agent can execute without asking follow-up questions.
+Intent engineering closes that gap.
+Instead of a ticket that says "improve checkout speed," an intent-engineered spec names the user friction, the measurable outcome, the constraints, and the verification criteria, in a format an agent can execute without follow-up questions.

 Why it matters now

-The rise of AI coding agents — Claude Code, Cursor, GitHub Copilot — has shifted the bottleneck in software development.
+The rise of AI coding agents (Claude Code, Cursor, GitHub Copilot) has moved the bottleneck in software development.
 Writing code is no longer the hard part.
 Deciding what to build and specifying it precisely enough for an autonomous agent is.

-Teams that write precise intent get dramatically better output from AI agents.
+Teams that write precise, evidence-backed intent get dramatically better output from AI agents.
 Teams that prompt with vague descriptions get hallucinated features, wasted tokens, and manual rework that erases the speed gains AI was supposed to deliver.

 This is not a tooling problem.
-It is a specification problem.
-Intent Engineering treats specification as a first-class engineering discipline, not an administrative chore that happens in a ticket tracker five minutes before sprint planning.
+It is a specification problem, and underneath that, a judgment problem.
+Intent engineering treats specification as a first-class engineering discipline, not an administrative chore that happens in a ticket tracker five minutes before sprint planning.

 A concrete example

-Consider a real scenario: your analytics show that 35% of users abandon your onboarding flow at step 3 of 5.
+Your analytics show that 35% of users abandon onboarding at step 3 of 5.

 Without intent engineering, the ticket says: "Fix onboarding drop-off."
 An AI agent receiving this has to guess what "fix" means, which step to focus on, what success looks like, and what it's allowed to change.
 It might restructure the entire flow, remove required fields, or make cosmetic changes that don't address the underlying problem.